Ex-LSU receivers shine in Week One of NFL season

 Jefferson was the second-most targeted receiver for the Vikings in Week One, with Adam Thielen getting the most looks.

-The NFC West is regarded as the toughest division in football, and this defensive performance by the Cardinals could be trouble for the Vikings if this wasn’t a fluke.
-Having former Cardinal, and Tiger, Patrick Peterson on the Vikings roster could help the team scheme up ways to attack this Cardinals defense.
+The NFC West is regarded as the toughest division in football, and this defensive performance by the Cardinals could be trouble for the Vikings if this weren't a fluke.
+However, having former Cardinal and Tiger Patrick Peterson on the Vikings roster could help the team scheme up ways to attack this Cardinals defense.

 Justin Jefferson watching Joe Burrow and Ja’Marr Chase this season pic.twitter.com/UlZ4FPFnEc— Bengals Study Room (@report_bengals) March 31, 2021